 Lessons are not confused or irrelevant.
 In contrast, it highlights building on what the user already knows.
 The design makes it easier for users to move ahead by avoiding too much of a tiresome typing process.

 It has an appealing User Experience (UX) and an easy-to-use interface (UI).
-Further, the modern, innovative, and minimal design makes the experience engaging and tempting.
+The modern, innovative, and minimal design makes the experience engaging and tempting.

 What languages can you learn on Babbel?